martinthomson/escape-report/draft-thomson-escape-report.md

 resources are available to clients.

-For example, an attacker might be able to cause content with a security flaw to be used long past the time that the defect was fixed.
+For example, an attacker might be able to cause content with a security flaw to be used up to a week past the time that the defect was fixed.

 As an example of how Web Packaging might change the risk profile for sites, participants discussed recovery from cross-site scripting attacks.
 It is